WLUB/OpcodeOdyssey/Readme.md

 2. SDL2: A cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.

+3. SDL2_image: An SDL2 extension library which provides the loading of images in various formats.

 ### Installation

 1. First, clone this repository to your local machine using `git clone`.